Aspen Highlands

-Aspen Highlands is a skiing mountain in Aspen, Colorado.
-It is famous for the Highland Bowl, which provides what some people consider some of the most intense, wild, and fun skiing in the state.
+Aspen Highlands is a skiing mountain in Aspen, Colorado, famous for the Highland Bowl ski area.
 The Aspen Skiing Company operates Aspen Highlands.

 History

 Aspen Highlands was founded and the land developed in 1958 by Aspen resident Whip Jones.
-In 1993 Jones donated it to his Alma Mater, Harvard University.
+In 1993 Jones donated it to his alma mater, Harvard University.
 Harvard sold the resort to Houston, Texas developer Gerald D. Hines for $18.3 million.
 It later became part of the Aspen Skiing Company.

 The mountain

 Aspen Highlands has become most famous for the Highland Bowl and other experts only terrain.
 However, the Bowl wasn't completely opened until 2002.
 Most of the mountain's terrain flows off of the narrow ridge extending from Highland Peak.

 Mid and lower mountain terrain

 Rolling wide intermediate trails through thick lodgepole pine forest constitute most of the mid-to-lower mountain terrain.
 The very bottom of the mountain is dominated by the Thunderbowl, an expansive steep intermediate run that normally hosts most of the ski competitions on the mountain.
 The lower mountain also contains challenging expert runs such as Lower Stein, Golden Horn Woods, and The P-Chutes.
 It is served by the Exhibition and Thunderbowl lifts.
 The Mid-Mountain area is anchored by the 60s era Merry-Go-Round restaurant, with a large, south-facing deck.
 The Merry-Go-Round also serves as the hub of the major chairlifts on mountain.
 The Cloud Nine lift serves primarily intermediate and difficult runs on the mid-mountain as well as Scarlett's, a mogul run.
 The summit of Cloud Nine lift is the location of Cloud Nine Bistro, with views of the Maroon Bells.
 As of December 2017, Aspen Highlands has changed its trail map so that there is no more beginner terrain.
 This is presumably to encourage novice skiers to go to Buttermilk or Snowmass.